2006 Nissan Frontier Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2006 Nissan Frontier
+A guide to repairs, service, and maintenance costs for your 2006 Nissan Frontier

 The fuel level sensor can fail causing erratic or inaccurate fuel gauge readings.
 The Check Engine Light may also illuminate.
 Nissan has recalled 2006 - 2008 vehicles only for this fuel gauge issue.
 For more information on the recall, please click here»

 A whining or buzzing type noise may develop from the timing chain area caused by excess slack in the secondary timing chains.
 Nissan has issued a service bulletin (NTB09-128) regarding this issue.
 Replacement of both secondary timing chains and their tensioner shoes will be necessary to repair this concern.
 As part of this repair, the engine oil and filter should also be replaced.